-The City of Portsmouth, New Hampshire encompasses a total of 15.7 square miles and as of 2020 has an estimated population of 21,956.2 The entire City area is included in the 2017 MS4 Permit regulated area.
+The City of Portsmouth, New Hampshire encompasses a total of 15.7 square miles and as of 2020 has an estimated population of 21,956.
+The entire City area is included in the 2017 MS4 Permit regulated area.
 This report focuses on the areas that the Upper and Lower Sagamore Creek and their tributaries.
-The Upper and Lower Sagamore Creeks were added as nitrogen impaired to the recently approved 2020/22 303d list, which include estuarine and freshwater portions and several smaller tributary streams that drain from the City MS4 area.
-These water bodies are also drain into the Back Channel, which was previously listed as nitrogen impaired, but now listed as impaired based on poor conditions identified under Estuarine Bioassessments.
+The Upper and Lower Sagamore Creeks were added as nitrogen impaired to the recently approved 2020/22 303(d) list, which include estuarine and freshwater portions and several smaller tributary streams that drain from the City MS4 area.